Njan Marykutty Review: Jayasurya Is Matchless In This Film That Is The Need Of The Hour!

 Script & Direction

-Ranjith Sankar has often dared to come up with subjects that are aren't addresses so often and Njan Marykutty has to be the most daring one among the lot.
+Ranjith Sankar has often dared to come up with subjects that are aren't addressed so often and Njan Marykutty has to be the most daring one among the lot.
 The storyline isn't about the twists and dramatic turns but it addresses the issues that a person like Marykutty has to face.
 The screenplay is layered with many such instances, which are nicely weaved into the narrative.
 Moreover, the character development looked more real and kudos to the writer in him for that.

 The film-maker in Ranjith Sankar has taken the safe route, much like his previous ventures.
-He has neatly packed the film, structuring the film from the start to the end in meticulous way.
+He has neatly packed the film, structuring the film from the start to the end in a meticulous way.
 However, there are certain elements in the second half where he could have reduced the melodramatic approach.
-The over-dependance on dialogues may not be well-digested.
+The over-dependence on dialogues may not be well-digested.
 Nevertheless, he has come out successful in spreading the positivity through his film.

 Music